Working With 18Kt Rose Gold

 Flat-lap all flat surfaces using a white cutting compound.
 Clean the surface and repeat the lapping with orange polishing compound.
 Again, clean the surface when the operation is complete.

-Using a muslin buff charged with orange polishing compound, lightly buff the outside surfaces for luster.
+Using a muslin buff with orange polishing compound, lightly buff the outside surfaces for luster.
 This should give a very high luster a reflective surface.

 (Note: Polishing compounds used are up to the individual.
 Compounds should be considered for desired speed in cutting or polishing.)